flatironinstitute/FMM3D/docs/matlab.rst

 ------------------------------------------------------------------

 Wrapper for direct evaluation of Laplace N-body interactions.
+Note that this wrapper only returns potentials and gradients at the target locations.

 .. code:: matlab

-   function [U] = l3ddir(srcinfo,pg,targ,pgt)
+   function [U] = l3ddir(srcinfo,targ,pgt)

 ------------------------------------------------------------------